 James Comey: Fired, May 9, 2017.
-President Donald Trump abruptly fired Former FBI Director James Comey, ousting the nation's top law enforcement official in the midst of an investigation into whether Trump's campaign had ties to Russia's election meddling.
+President Donald Trump abruptly fired Former FBI Director James Comey, ousting the top law enforcement official in the midst of an investigation into whether the Trump campaign had ties to Russia.

 Mike Dubke: Resigned, May 18, 2017.
 White House Communications Director Mike Dubke was brought in by Sean Spicer, who at the time, served as both press secretary and communications director in the opening days of the Trump administration.